AaronCWacker/Yggdrasil/README.md

 "if patients lose semantic memory, they struggle with knowledge of everyday objects in the world, and have trouble communicating" a recollection of a word, concept, or number.
 "the extraction of semantic memories and associated emotions"

+Nine properties
+There are essentially nine properties of episodic memory that collectively distinguish it from other types of memory.
+Other types of memory may exhibit a few of these properties, but only episodic memory has all nine.
+Episodic m

+Contain summary records of sensory-perceptual-conceptual-affective processing.
+Retain patterns of activation/inhibition over long periods.
+Often represented in the form of (visual) images.
+They always have a perspective (field or observer).
+Represent short time slices of experience.
+They are represented on a temporal dimension roughly in order of occurrence.
+They are subject to rapid forgetting.
+They make autobiographical remembering specific.
+They are recollectively experienced when accessed.

 Dictionaries are represented within Python code using a minimal structure similar to RDF.
 For example in our RDF example above there are three parts, the Subject, the Predice and the Object.
 That plus an ability to compose a list of records delimited by period allows you to represent a list of records that can either be a graph or a list of N dimensions.